rakimdevcraig/rockPaper/README.md

 Lessons Learned:
 This is my first project using node and while i'm not getting it to read multiple files yet I am able to run a simple locally hosted server, but with a bit more studying i'll be able to incorporate a css file and javascript seperately from my html.

-Examples:
-Look out for some other projects with me using node more effectively,